-In recent years, Finland has been the only European country to reduce homelessness.
+In recent decades, Finland is the only country in the European Union where homelessness has decreased.
+The National Homelessness Programmes that started in 2008 have achieved excellent results and ending homelessness is a shared goal.
 The 2014 international peer review of the Long-term Homelessness Reduction Programme highlighted the effectiveness of Finnish homelessness policy and the innovative Housing First approach.

 Comprehensive homelessness work based on a nationwide programme remains exceptional in Europe.
 Dormitories are still the most common solution to the problem.
 Housing first work has been mainly individual pilot projects without comprehensive networking and information sharing.
 The Housing First Europe Hub, led by Y-Säätiö and FEANTSA, aims to address this need by strengthening cooperation between European actors.